AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 Autocomplete, also known as type-ahead or autosuggest, is an interactive search feature that dynamically displays suggestions to users as they enter their search terms.
 This helps users quickly and easily find products by offering real-time suggestions based on their input.

 The [!DNL Live Search] [[!DNL popover]](storefront-popover.md) widget enables autocomplete search options to suggest popular products.
-With each character typed by the user, the popover updates with suggested products and thumbnail images of the top search results.
+As the user types in the search box, the popover updates with suggested products and thumbnail images of the top search results.

-[!DNL Live Search] returns results for a query of two characters or more.
+[!DNL Live Search] starts returning results when the user has typed in two characters.
 For a partial match, the maximum number of characters per word is 20.
 The number of characters in a "search as you type" query is not configurable.

 Learn more about the [popover](storefront-popover.md) widget.